reicraftscodes/reicraftscodes/README.md

 - ⚡ Fun fact: I love to play drums and play online games.
 - 💞️ I’m looking to collaborate with other developers.
 - ☕️ Loves a freshly brewed cup of coffee.
+- 📧 You can contact me via email: rialcantara21@gmail.com

 <!---
 reicraftscodes/reicraftscodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.